 All applications must be submitted by way of email to Lisa.Leahy@mic.ul.ie.

-It is essential that you have submitted your application by 12.00 noon on Monday 24th May, 2021.
+It is essential that you have submitted your application by 5.00pm on Wednesday 5th January, 2022.

 All applicants must complete all sections of the application process regardless of which category of I-Grade you are selecting.